mhassan2/splunk-n-box/README.md

 - Check if all required package installed (ggrep, pcre, brew).
 If not offer the user the option of installing them.
 - Check available memory at startup.
 Issue warnings and suggest remidiation steps.
 - Check if docker daemon is installed/running.
 Exist if condition is not meet.
-- Check is required splunk image is installed. if not; install it (pull from docker hub)
+- Check is required splunk image is installed. if not; install it (pull from docker hub).
+- Check if LICNESE directory (and \*.lic files) exist.
 - Check if required splunk-net is configured.
 This is for container-to-container communications.
 - Check if local splunkd is running (anything that is not a docker-process).
 Local splunkd will use ports and prevent splunkd inside containers from binding to the aliased IP.
 - Check if IP aliases are creaed, if not; create them.
 User have a menu option to delete them.